anrobertson/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Analysis Overview
-The focus of this project was to analyze Amazon reviews written by members of the paid Amazon Vine program.
-I used Pyspark to perform an ETL process to extract, transform, connect to an AWS RDS instance and load the transformed data into pgAdmin.
-I then used Pyspark to determine the bias towards favorable reviews from Vine members in my dataset.
-The dataset I chose was the one based off beauty sales.
+The primary objective of this project was to conduct a comprehensive analysis of Amazon reviews authored by the Amazon Vine program's paying members.
+Employing PySpark, I performed a systematic ETL process to extract, transform, and establish a connection with an AWS RDS instance to ultimately load the transformed data into pgAdmin.
+Further utilizing PySpark, I analyzed the dataset pertaining to beauty sales, evaluating the propensity towards favorable reviews from Vine members.

 ## Resources
 * Data source: